35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 #### £0 for the land

 The viability assessment also notes that the benchmark landvalue is set at £0, *'based on the development agreement between NHG and LB Southwark'* which indicates that nothing has been paid for the land.
-NHG are also in receipt of £23.78m from the Mayor's Affordable Housing Fund \[LINK] - expand; conditions
+NHG are also in receipt of £23.78m from the Mayor's Affordable Housing Fund, which lays down the  \[LINK] - expand; conditions

 #### What about the future phases?